I was reminded last week of how a simple change in perspective has the power to change everything.

 It was a realisation that really everything comes down to how you look at things.

 I mean, a sunrise can look dramatically different depending on where on earth you're standing.

 And now that this powerful ability to perspective-shift is front of mind, I've recommitted to strengthening the habit of trying to see things differently, in cases where it might be beneficial.

 For example, I don't view training in quite the same light as I did when I was 16.
 And thank goodness.

-Back then I was solely focused on getting huge.
-The pursuit of muscle size was the singular focus of every session I had and I couldn’t imagine any other perspective or reason for all of that hard work.
+I honed in on chasing muscle size with every single session and couldn't imagine another perspective or reason for all of that hard work.

 Fast forward 5 years and my thinking on training moved towards one of movement exploration and experimentation.
-Training itself took on a much broader purpose that took my focus and results to an entirely new and unprecedented level.
+The training itself took on a much broader purpose that took my focus and results to an entirely new and unprecedented level.